+'''

 survdiff

 Tests if there is a difference between two or more survival curves.

 Usage

 survdiff(formula, data, subset, na.action, rho=0)

 Arguments

+formula

+a formula expression as for other survival models,

+of the form Surv(time, status) ~ predictors.

+A strata term may be used to produce a stratified test.

+rho

-rho Type of test.
+Type of test.
 Default is the Mantel-Haenszel test.

+print(survdiff(Surv(time12,cens12)~treat12))

-print(survdiff(Surv(time12,cens12)~treat12)) print(survdiff(Surv(time12,cens12)~treat12+strata(pairs12)))
+print(survdiff(Surv(time12,cens12)~treat12+strata(pairs12)))

+'''